top of page

 Not exactly, but what we offer (our Intensive) is close.
 Some doctors perform full-field CO₂ resurfacing, which removes 100% of the skin’s surface.
 That’s surgical-level: done under sedation, with bandages, antibiotics, and weeks of intense recovery.
 It’s usually reserved for severely damaged skin.

-What I offer is maximum fractional CO₂ resurfacing.
+What we offer is maximum fractional CO₂ resurfacing.
 It pushes your skin as far as it can safely go in a non-surgical setting—giving you dramatic resurfacing, tightening, and visible regeneration.
 You’ll still peel, ooze, and crust as the skin rebuilds, but your downtime and recovery are far more refined than with surgical full-field.

 Think of it this way: full-field is demolition and rebuild; what I do is precision renovation—powerful, structural, and lasting, without tipping into unsafe trauma.